setms/book/docs/engineering.md

   Prepare to present to both experts and lay people.

 While the above list may suggest a linear approach, this is seldom the case.
-At each step, the engineer may learn something that affects a "prior" step.
+At most steps, the engineer may learn something that affects a "prior" step.
-It's therefore best to think of this sequence as a circle rather than a straight line.

 ## Evolution of an engineering discipline